Software apps and online services

 - Internet (Client & Server)

-In the UWP App project properties, in the section "Application" you have to set the "Target version" and the "Min version" to "Windows 10 Anniversary Edition (10; Build 14393)".
+In the UWP App project properties, in the section "Application" you have to set the "Target version" and the "Min version" to "Windows 10, version 1809 (10.0; Build 17763)".Frames per second and network traffic

-/controls in the browser, to change resolution, video sub typ, video quality and used threads.
+/controls in the browser, to change resolution, video sub typ, video quality, used threads and rotation.

 I need a HD video stream without image errors?